tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/3-reading-type-signatures.md

 without losing the type information of that value.
 This will allow us to write these kind of abstract type signatures that we need for `Predicate`.

-Fortunately, there is such a thing in TypeScript: meet [generics](http://www.typescriptlang.org/docs/handbook/generics.html)

-In a nutshell, generics are place holder types, or type variables that stand in for a concrete type.
-Generics let us define generalized functions without concrete types, allowing the _caller_ of the functions to define them instead, either explicitly, or implicitly inferred by TypeScript.

 Using generics, we can define our `Predicate` like this: